Director: Terry Bourke

-During this time he became friends with the American actor and voice actor, Jeffrey Stone (aka “John Fontaine”, under which name he voiced Prince Charming in Disney’s Cinderella).
+During this time he became friends with the American actor and voice actor, Jeffrey Stone (aka “John Fontaine”, under which name he was the model for Prince Charming in Disney’s Cinderella).
 Bourke was subsequently responsible for raising most of the money that saw Stone embark upon his directorial debut, with the “disappearing film”, Strange Portrait.
 Shot independently and starring Jeffrey Hunter, the film failed to find a distributor and its ultimate fate is now a mystery.
 Some sources claim it was suppressed by the Hong Kong government due to some partial nudity; others that the negative was destroyed in a fire; but no-one seems to know for sure.

 (Some of us would settle for seeing the apostrophe in the correct position.)